nikkisingh111333/jPUBG/README.md

 ## Usage

-To get the library file compiled with Java 1.8.0_131 please go to **"Releases"** tab above and download lastest available version.
+To get the library file compiled with Java 1.8.0_131 please go to [releases](https://github.com/Lukaszpg/jPUBG/releases) and download latest available version.
 Add it to your project classpath, then get the jPUBG API wrapper object from the factory with your api key and start fetching data!

 ```java
     JPubg jPubg = JPubgFactory.getWrapper(YOUR_API_KEY);